 “Publish or Perish”.
 We are sure that you have heard this expression many, many times.
-Lots of academics mention the phrase “Publish or Perish Culture”, precisely as an attempt to define the scholar environment in which researchers thrive today; that is, feeling constant pressure to publish work, so that they finally have enough visibility among fellow scientists and hopefully launch their own careers in science.
+Many academics mention the phrase “Publish or Perish Culture” to describe the scholar environment in which researchers thrive today; that is, feeling constant pressure to publish work in order to gain enough visibility among fellow scientists and, hopefully, launch their own careers in science.

-In this fury to publish, it is easy for authors and publishers to fall into bad decisions regarding legal and ethical practices.
+In this fury to publish, authors and publishers are prone to making bad decisions regarding legal and ethical practices.
 Despite rigid rules and strict policies drafted by independent expert committees and organizations, several forms of misconduct are still identified in many recently published papers: authorship misattribution, salami slicing, simultaneous submissions, duplicate publications, and the list goes on and on… Sometimes, due to inexperience or ignorance in respect of the above policies, authors don’t even know they are offending legislation in the first place.
-It is always a good idea to keep up to date with new legislation specially, in your own scientific discipline.
+It is always a good idea to keep up to date with new legislation, particularly in your own scientific discipline.
 Additionally, keep also track of policies and guidelines disclosed by the publisher to which you want to submit future work, for this might avoid embarrassing and costly mistakes for your career.

-One misconduct that most affects transparency and objectivity in science is competing interest, also called conflict of interest.
-It occurs when someone involved in any stage of the research and/or publishing process – it could be the researcher, author, editor or reviewer – has an interest or belief that could affect inappropriately his actions.
+One misconduct that most affects transparency and objectivity in science is the competing interest, also referred to as a conflict of interest.
+It occurs when someone involved in any stage of the research and/or publishing process – it could be the researcher, author, editor or reviewer – has an interest or belief that could influence their actions inappropriately.

 To prevent bias in articles, authors are always required to provide their target journal with a competing interest statement, in which he/she declares potential conflicts of interest that could interfere with his/her full capacity of being perfectly objective regarding his/her research and manuscript.

 Competing interest statement